Most skilled nursing centers still believe growth will come from hospitals, and nothing else is needed.

 Obtaining a full census in your nursing home or assisted living center starts at the top of your organizations and flows down to the Marketing/Admission level.

-The census building ideas for the Vice President and Board of Directors (Non-Executives) differ from that of the Administrator or Marketing/Admissions Director.
+The census building ideas for the CEO, Vice Presidents, and Board of Directors (Non-Executives) differ from that of the Administrator or Marketing/Admissions Director.

 This web site offers census growth ideas for Non-Executives, Executives, Administrators, and Marketing/Admissions roles.
 Take a look at what you can do in your specific job to boost your census.